OSD Segmentation fault in thread_name:safe_timer

 I produced an objdump (see UID 6609a6e3-c22b-4a5d-8bea-5b40b24e9e73), however I'm not familiar with that, so I'm not sure what the "relevant debuginfo packages" are.

 I have still no core file.

-#3 Updated by Marcin Gibula over 1 year ago
+#3 Updated by Marcin Gibula almost 2 years ago

 I have seen this as well, on our cluster.
 We're using bluestore, ubuntu 16, latest luminous.